 The ATO is asking firms to notify them of some events 28 days after the month in which they happened and to notify them of other things 10 days after the end of the month in which they occurred.
 Increased events-based reporting means firms will need to have automated processes in place.
 Surprisingly, in a recent poll on the SMSF Adviser, only 23% of the accounting firms said that they were ready for ATO’s events-based reporting requirements.

 The investor market seems to have an appetite for managed funds.
 Studies show that investors tend to have more faith in managed funds, as they provide more stability and confidence in a volatile world.
 While SMSF trustees are interested in investing in a diverse portfolio of funds, they don’t have enough time to select and research their SMSF.

-The new Super reforms from July 1st limit the role of accountants – they can no longer provide SMSF advice to their investors without obtaining a licence.
-This means, Advisers specialising in Managed Funds will benefit significantly.
+The new Super reforms from July 1st limit the role of accountants – they can no longer provide SMSF advice to their investors without obtaining a license.
+This means, Advisers specializing in Managed Funds will benefit significantly.
 The SMSF space will also see new licensing requirements for accountants who want to provide more holistic advice to their SMSF clients.

 1. BNP Paribas article March 2015 ‘2025: What will the superannuation industry look like in a decade?

 2. Top 10 trends in the Australian wealth management industry

 Disclaimer: The content provided on this blog is for information only.
 Cloudoffis cannot be held responsible for any loss incurred as a result of using information on this blog.
 Persons accessing this information are strongly encouraged to obtain appropriate professional advice before making any investment or financial decision.